mvs-develop/dev.bitshares.works/docs/bts_guide/migration/blockchain-transition.rst

 Blockchain Upgrade
 ******************

-BitShares 2.0 will be initialized with what is called a *Genesis Block*.
-That genesis block will be constructed from the balances of BitShares 1.0.
-BitShares 1.0 offers many features that need to be migrated into BitShares 2.0.
+DNA 2.0 will be initialized with what is called a *Genesis Block*.
+That genesis block will be constructed from the balances of DNA 1.0.
+DNA 1.0 offers many features that need to be migrated into DNA 2.0.
 To simplify the process and reduce the risk of errors, the following conditions will be met: